Views:

 • Graduation

-If you’re a final year student and you defer your assessment, you may not be able to complete your degree award this academic year which means that you won’t be able to graduate until the following year.
+If you’re a final year student and you defer your assessment, you may not be able to complete your degree award this academic year.
+This means you won’t be able to graduate until the following year.

-Any deferral of assessment can also affect your eligibility for Student Loans Company funding.
+Any deferral of assessments can also affect your eligibility for Student Loans Company funding.
 Further information and advice is available on the Student Finance webpages.

 A deferral of assessment may also affect the conditions of your visa.
 Further information is available on the International Student Advice webpages.